 Organized by the IEEE Systems, Man and Cybernetics Society's Technical Committee on Cognitive Situation Management, the CogSIMA conference series provides the premier venue for discussing complex heterogeneous dynamical systems - of interacting humans, machines, and computer agents - whose collective behavior depends on their cognitive capabilities to comprehend, explain, predict and act upon the surrounding operational situations.

 Adhering to its successful interdisciplinary tradition, CogSIMA 2021 will provide an inspiring forum for scientists and practitioners from diverse backgrounds including cognitive science, computer science, artificial intelligence, psychology, and human factors.

-Responding to many requests, the paper submission dates have been extended:
+Responding to many requests, the paper submission dates have been extended (final extension deadline):

 - Nov 19: We are pleased to announce that Dr. William D. Casebeer (Riverside Research’s Open Innovation Center, USA) will present a keynote address

 - Nov 16: [Deadline extension]: Due to multiple requests, the paper submission deadline is extended to Jan.
 11, 2021